rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/docker-runtime.md

 ## Creating the build
 To create the build, follow below steps :

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `dockerPSBuild`
+3. In the Build Name box, enter a name for the build say `io-tutorials`
 4. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
 5. Go to the next step and click on next, the build will be created.
 6. Again click on **ADD NEW BUILD** to create another build
-7. In the Build Name box, enter a name for the build say `dockerPSBuildl`
+7. In the Build Name box, enter a name for the build say `io-tutorials-arm32v7`
 8. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
 9. Go to next step, select arm32v7 as **Architecture** and ensure that the **ROS Version** is Kinetic.